Refunds and returns

 If the problem with the goods or service is minor, the business can choose to give the customer a free repair instead of a replacement or refund.

-- it has been used - faults aren't always obvious at first
+- it's been used - faults aren't always obvious at first

 - jewellery, underwear or swimwear have been worn